superidol1890/Among-Us-Mod-Pack/README.md

 # Among us Mod Pack

 A few Among Us Mod Packs made by me.
 Note:These mods have not been made by me and the links of the mods which I used are given below along with their description.
-Credits go to [Astral](https://github.com/astra1dev) for the descriptions from his repo [Awesome Among Us](https://github.com/astra1dev/awesome-among-us)
+Credits go to [Astral](https://github.com/astra1dev) for the descriptions from his repo [Awesome Among Us](https://github.com/astra1dev/awesome-among-us).
+For more info about this Mod Pack click [here](https://github.com/superidol1890/Among-Us-Mod-Pack/blob/main/About%20this%20mod.txt).

 # Supported Platforms